2F-AI/.github/profile/README.md

  |_____|_|     /_/   \_\___|
 ```-->

-# 2F AI
+# Arctica

-Welcome to **2F AI**!
+Welcome to **Arctica**!
 We specialize in developing artificial intelligence models, and our flagship project is **MuffinLM** (MuffinLM-Beta) – a lightweight text-generation AI built on LSTM and Transformer.

 ---